michellelclement/magnetic-eyes/README.md

 Each and every .py file has been check over to make sure it complies with PEP8 formatting rules, both manually in the Gitpod window, as well as running the code through POP8online.com.

-There are no errors through the PEP8 check, however there are a couple of highlighted rows of code where I have decided not to make the suggested corrections:
+There are no errors through the PEP8 check.
+However, there are a couple of highlighted rows of code where I have decided not to make the suggested corrections:

 *‘Avoid using null=True on string based fields.’*
 Pages with error: Blog>models.py & products>models.py